-- The surgeon will discuss the surgery with you in detail, also the likely complications and side effects. - Before surgery you will attend the pre-operative assessment clinic.
+• The surgeon will discuss the surgery with you in detail, also the likely complications and side effects.

+• Before surgery you will attend the pre-operative assessment clinic.
 This is to assess your general health before having a general anaesthetic.
 You will have investigations such as blood samples taken, ECG (tracing of your heart), MRSA swabs and blood pressure, height and weight.
-Other investigations may be organised at the time depending on your medical history. - You will usually be admitted to hospital the morning of your surgery.
+Other investigations may be organised at the time depending on your medical history.